 As a gardener, I’ve always been fascinated by how all the different plants in my yard flower and then fruit.

-While we commonly associate the term “fruit” with the fleshy, seedy, sweet, or sour parts of plants like apples, oranges, lemons, and bananas (which are, in fact, herbs and berries in the wild and wonderful world of botany), scientifically speaking, a fruit is the structure on a plant that disseminates seeds, including squash, cucumbers, beans, peas, peppers, eggplants, and tomatoes.
+We commonly associate the term “fruit” with the fleshy, seedy, sweet, or sour parts of plants like bananas (which are, in fact, herbs and berries in the wild and wonderful world of botany), apples, lemons, and mandarins.
+But scientifically speaking, a fruit is the structure on a plant that disseminates seeds, including squash, cucumbers, beans, peas, peppers, eggplants, and tomatoes.

 These vegetables are known as self-pollinating plants; that is, they reproduce via the transfer of pollen from the anther (male part) to the stigma (female part) of the same flower, or another flower on the same plant.